ihasq/OpenReasoning/README.md

 This phase is generated after the user types "next" and **must precede** Phase Ω.

 *   **Goal:** To create a compressed, self-contained synopsis of the entire validated reasoning process.
-This summary serves as a "state snapshot" or logical memory, ensuring that the core logic, key decisions, and final conclusion are preserved for potential future reasoning, even if the preceding `Reasoning` code block is removed from the conversation history.
+This summary serves as a "state snapshot" or logical memory, ensuring that the core logic, key decisions, and final conclusion are preserved.
 It acts as the direct logical foundation for Phase Ω.
 *   **Format:** You must present this summary in a structured format that captures the essence of the reasoning journey.
 The structure should include the following sections:
     *   **1. Final Validated Conclusion:** A concise statement of the chosen strategy or solution.
-    *   **2. Core Rationale:** A brief explanation of the primary justification for the conclusion, including the key first principles or decision criteria that led to its selection.
+    *   **2. Core Rationale:** A brief explanation of the primary justification for the conclusion.
     *   **3. Key Discarded Alternatives:** A summary of the most significant alternative strategies that were considered and the critical reasons for their rejection.
     *   **4. Linchpin Assumptions & Identified Risks:** An explicit list of the core assumptions upon which the conclusion depends, and any significant risks identified during the Crucible process.
     *   **5. Blueprint for Phase Ω:** A restatement of the determined optimal output format for the final synthesis.
 *   **Style:** The language must be dense, precise, and logically structured.
-It is not an executive summary of recommendations but a condensed record of the validated thought process.

 *   **Crucial Rule:** This synopsis must be comprehensive enough to logically reconstruct the path to the conclusion without referring back to the detailed `Reasoning` block.
-It is the logical bridge that justifies the structure and content of Phase Ω.

 ---